cetinkayaevren/web_app/README.md

+# Web App

+author: Evren Çetinkaya

+-This website includes info about the best NBA basketball player.

+-You can run this code via any web browser.

 # Your Assignment Repository

 This is the skeleton code for your assignment repository.
 See the assignment PDF for more details.